robindavidgames/ci-project05/README.md

 This uses a modified model.
 Each product can have up to 3 variants - ie, colours, sizes, etc. These are selected from a drop-down box on the product details page.
 The user can add multiple variants of the same product, which will be added as seperate line items, or multiple copies of the same variant, which will be the same line item.

 ### User Profile
-The user profile displays information about the logged in user.
+The user profile displays information about the logged in user - primarily their address and order history.

 #### User Address
 The user can update their default address on their profile page.
 This will be reflected on the order form when they checkout.